iskolbin/lraylib/README.md

 ### Linux

-- You can compile shared `raylib.so`, you can redefine used compiler, by default:
+- Compile shared `raylib.so`, you can redefine used compiler, by default:
 ```
 CC=cc make so
 ```

-- Finally, you can use it in REPL (don't mess with lua version number, it must be the same as on step 3):
+- Now you can use it even in REPL (don't mess with lua version number, it must be the same as on step 3):
 ```
 lua5.3
 Lua 5.3.3  Copyright (C) 1994-2016 Lua.org, PUC-Rio